 IX.
-Announcements Upcoming Conference: (10:56) S. Ahu If any of the new members would like to attend, we will send the information for registration.
-Resilience Nov 8-10, 2021 X. Committee Call for a motion to vote for the 4 new members Venus Rosete-Medeiros, K-Nard Narruhn, Voted in 4 new members to the ECD Committee: 1.
+Announcements (10:56) Upcoming Conference: S. Ahu CJJ's 2021 Nationa Racial and Ethnic Disparities Conference November 1-3, 2021 SRAD National Conference: Celebrating Our Resilience Nov 8-10, 2021 If any of the new members would like to attend, we will send the information for registration.
+X. Committee Membership • Committee vote on new members (9:45) R. Lee Soon Of our guest who would like to become an official member of the ECC Committee Kaimana Barcarse (pending response on conflict of interest), Venus Rosete-Medeiros, K-Nard Narruhn, Freddy Francis, Wayde Lee (9:49) C. Matsuoka Call for a motion to vote for the 4 new members Venus Rosete-Medeiros, K-Nard Narruhn, Freddy Francis, Wayde Lee Motion seconded by T. Miao All in favor R. Lee Soon R. Lee Soon Voted in 4 new members to the ECD Committee: 1.
 Venus Rosete- Medeiros, 2.
 K-Nard Narruhn, 3.
 Freddy Francis, 4.
-Wayde Lee Members All in favorR.
-Lee SoonT.
-Miao o C. Matsuoka (9:52) R. Lee Soon • We will move to Item VII.
-3-Year State Plan ECD goals (10:58) R. Lee Soon Invite a friend to the next meeting Review the minutes Be on the lookout for the updated data from OYS XII.
+Wayde Lee Members

+C. Matsuoka (9:52) R. Lee Soon We will move to Item VII.
+3-Year State Plan ECD goals XI.
+Schedule 2021 ECD Meeting for 2021 • November 4, 2021 (10:58) R. Lee Soon • Invite a friend to the next meeting XII.
 Adjournment Meeting adjourned at 11:01 a.m. by R. Lee Soon Seconded by Venus Rosete-Medeiros